Spiking neural networks: Applications to computing, algorithmics, and robotics

-In order to enrich the discussions of SNN and its applications to computing, algorithmics and robotics, we will have a hands-on session on spiking neural networks on the Neurorobotics Platform.
+In order to enrich the discussions of SNN and its applications to computing, algorithmics and robotics, we will have an interactive session on spiking neural networks on the Neurorobotics Platform.

 The programme will combine lectures in the morning and hands-on sessions in the afternoon.
 The sessions will finish around 4 p.m. to allow participants to also attend the IEEE International Conference on Cyborg and Bionic Systems.

-Download the event announcement: Workshop announcement - Spiking neural networks: Applications to computing, algorithmics, and robotics (860.1 KB)
+Download the scientific programme: Workshop programme - Spiking neural networks: Applications to computing, algorithmics, and robotics (759.2 KB)